Roland Garros Betting

 The best Roland Garros betting sites in the world

-How to choose wisely the best Roland Garros operators
+How to choose the best sportsbooks for Roland Garros betting

 We know that choosing a site to bet with on Roland Garros can be confusing, as there’s just so much choice out there.
 So how are you supposed to know which ones are the best for you?
 Well, that’s where our experts come in.
 They review all of the top bookmakers available to punters to create our exclusive list of the very best new betting sites for tennis tournaments.
 To do this, they assess sites against a strict set of criteria including:

-- Competitive odds – You shouldn’t have to miss out on the best possible odds when you place your Roland Garros bets, either.
-Our sites offer you the most competitive betting odds for all of the Grand Slam tennis tournaments throughout the season.
+- Competitive odds – You shouldn’t have to miss out on the best possible odds when you place your Roland Garros bets either.
+Our recommendations offer the most competitive betting odds for all of the Grand Slam tennis tournaments throughout the season.

 - Selection of payment options – We know that when you’re looking for Roland Garros betting odds, you want to have a choice of payment options to fund your fun.
-Our sites all have their own promotions that you can take advantage of and some might even have dedicated offers for Roland Garros betting.
+Not only do we expect debit cards, but we also look for e-wallets and bank transfers too.

 Roland Garros Betting Markets

-When betting Roland Garros, you want to have your choice of the best and most popular markets.
-The sites that we recommend to you here will offer all of the main markets that you will expect to find on any tennis match and maybe even some niche ones, too.
-Below, we’ve outlined some of the most common Roland Garros betting markets that you can expect to find.
+When betting on Roland Garros, you want to have your choice of the best and most popular markets.
+The sites we recommend all offer the markets you would expect to find on any tennis match and maybe even some niche ones too.
+Below, we’ve outlined some of the most common Roland Garros betting markets.

-You’ll no doubt already recognise this one as it’s by far the most popular tennis betting market out there.
+You’ll no doubt already recognise this one as it’s by far the most popular tennis betting market.
 When you navigate to Roland Garros in the tennis events section of your chosen bookmaker, you will be presented with odds for each of the matches at the tournament.
-Oftentimes, you’ll find that the odds for the favourite are really short and that’s why this market is more commonly used to create accumulator bets involving several selections.
+Often, you’ll find that the odds for the favourite are really short and that’s why this market is more commonly used to create accumulator bets involving several selections.

 Number of sets

 Betting on the number of sets is another popular way for punters to get involved with betting on the French Open.
-As the name suggests, this bet type involves backing now many sets you think there will be in a match.
-As this is a Grand Slam tournament, the men’s singles matches are a best of five sets format, while the women’s singles matches remain a best of three sets format.
-You’ll find a Roland Garros betting market offering over/under a certain amount of sets, simply choose one and place your bet.
+As the name suggests, this bet type involves backing how many sets you think there will be in a match.
+As this is a Grand Slam tournament, the men’s singles matches are a best-of-five sets format, while the women’s singles matches remain a best-of-three sets format.
+You’ll find a Roland Garros betting market offering over/under a certain number of sets, simply choose one and place your bet.

 For betting on the eventual winner of the tournament, you’ll want to head to the antepost section.
 Antepost bets are outright bets that are placed before a competition begins.
-The most common antepost market for Roland Garros and other Grand Slams is the tournament winner, but there are other markets too such as; to reach the final, to reach the semi-finals and to reach the quarter-finals.
+The most common antepost market for Roland Garros and other Grand Slams is the tournament winner, but there are other markets too.
+These include to reach the final, to reach the semi-finals, and to reach the quarter-finals.
 A big benefit of antepost bets is that they often provide the best value, especially when betting on favourites.

 Strategies and tips for betting on the Roland Garros

-- Look out for clay court specialists – Clay courts require so much more effort and athleticism from players, sometimes even the top names struggle.
+- Look out for clay court specialists – Clay courts require so much more effort and athleticism from players so even the top names struggle.
 This is definitely a competition in which specialists excel, just look at Rafael Nadal’s incredible record at the Paris venue.
-You’ll want to find players who do particularly well on the surface, so that will most likely be European’s from countries like France, Spain and Italy.
+You’ll want to find players who do particularly well on this surface.

-- Utilise set betting market to create value – As mentioned, the match winner market isn’t the best if you’re trying to get good value on your tennis bets.
+- Utilise the set betting market – As mentioned, the match winner market isn’t the best if you’re trying to get good value on your tennis bets.

 - Avoid accumulator bets – Bookmakers love it when punters place huge accumulator bets.
-The reason is that the more selections you have in your bet, the less chance there is for it to win, which is why the odds are so high.
-In the long term, accumulating betting is not a profitable strategy for tennis or any other sport.
+The reason is that the more selections you have in your bet, the less chance there is for it to win.
+This is why the odds are so high.
+In the long term, accumulator betting is not a profitable strategy for tennis or any other sport.

-- Avoid backing tiebreakers – Tiebreaks are incredibly difficult to predict at the best of times, but at Roland Garros it’s even harder.
-Out of every Grand Slam tennis tournament, the French Open is the one that sees the least amount of tiebreaks.
-That could be due to its unique surface, which can seriously swing a match in one player’s favour over the other, removing the level playing field of a hard court for example.
+- Avoid backing tiebreaks – Tiebreaks are incredibly difficult to predict at the best of times, but at Roland Garros it’s even harder.
+Out of every Grand Slam tennis tournament, the French Open is the one that sees the fewest number of tiebreaks.
+This could be due to its unique surface, which can seriously swing a match in one player’s favour over the other, removing the level playing field of a hard court, for example.

 Fun Facts on Betting at Roland Garros

 Roland Garros is a prestigious tennis tournament not just in France, but around the world.
 Its iconic orange clay courts are instantly recognisable and the tournament has given us classic tennis moments over the years.
-Here, we’ve outlined some fun Roland Garros facts that we think you might find interesting:
+Here are some fun Roland Garros facts you might find interesting:

-- The name of the tournament – Roland Garros – comes from famous french aviator who died in a plane crash during World War I
+- The name of the tournament – Roland Garros – comes from a famous French aviator who was shot down and killed during World War I.

-- The main court is name after Philippe Chatrier, a famous French tennis player and later president of French Tennis Federation
+- The main court is named after Philippe Chatrier, a famous French tennis player and later president of the French Tennis Federation.

-- Roland Garros was originally played on grass, but was switched to a clay surface in 1928
+- Roland Garros was switched to a clay surface in 1928.
+It was originally played on grass, then sand.

-- Serena Williams is the oldest woman to win Roland Garros, having won at the age of 33 in 2015
+- Serena Williams is the oldest woman to win Roland Garros in the Open era, having won at the age of 33 in 2015.

 Year |